-The Shofar was made in anticipation of Rosh Hashana 5704 (1943) by Moshe (Ben-Dov) Winterter from the city of Piotrkow, Poland who was an inmate in the camp and worked in the metal workshop of the armaments factory.
+The shofar was made in advance of Rosh Hashana 5704 (1943) by Moshe (Ben-Dov) Winterter who was an inmate in the camp and worked in the metal workshop of the armaments factory.

-The idea of making a shofar was initiated by the Radoszyce Rabbi, Rabbi Yitzhak Finkler who was incarcerated in the camp.
-He yearned to fulfill the commandment of blowing the shofar at the Jewish New Year.
-Finding the horn of a ram, as required by Jewish law for the making of a shofar, was far from a simple task.
-A Polish guard was bribed and brought a horn to the camp but it turned out to be the horn of an ox.
+The idea of making a shofar was initiated by the Radoszyce Rebbe, Rabbi Yitzhak Finkler who was also an inmate in the camp.
+He yearned to fulfill the commandment of blowing the shofar on the Jewish New Year in order to arouse the Almighty’s mercy, particularly at this time.
+Finding the horn of a ram, as required by Jewish law for the making of a shofar, was a far from simple task.
+A Polish guard was bribed, and brought a horn to the camp, but it turned out to be the horn of an ox.
 Only in exchange for a further bribe did he bring a ram’s horn.
-The Rabbi approached Moshe Winterter, whom he knew from Piotrkow and asked him to make the shofar.
-He did not at first agree.
-Preparing an item which was not an armament in the metal workshop, or even carrying something from the workshop to the barracks, carried with it a penalty of immediate death.
+The Rabbi approached Moshe Winterter, whom he knew from Piotrkow, and asked him to make the shofar.
+At first he did not agree.
+Preparing an item that was not an armament in the metal workshop, or even carrying something from the workshop to the barracks, carried with it the penalty of immediate death.

-Moshe Winterter kept the shofar with him throughout his incarceration in Skazysko Kamienna and managed to keep it with him even when he was transferred to the camp at Czestochowa.
-When he was transferred from there to Buchenwald it remained in Czestochowa until the camp was liberated.
-At that time, the shofar was passed on to the local Jewish community and later taken to the United States.
+Moshe Winterter kept the shofar with him throughout his incarceration in Skazysko- Kamienna, and managed to keep it with him even when he was transferred to the camp at Czestochowa, but when he was transferred from there to Buchenwald, it remained in Czestochowa.
+When the camp was liberated, the shofar was passed on to the local Jewish community and later taken to the United States.
 Moshe Winterter immigrated to Israel after the war.
-In 1977 he assisted in its transfer to Yad Vashem for safe keeping.
+In 1977 he assisted in the shofar’s transfer to Yad Vashem for safekeeping.

 Yad Vashem Collection, Jerusalem, Israel